soulcutter/blog.soulcutter.com/_posts/2020-11-21-my-dads-hamburgers.md

 title:  "My Dad's Hamburgers"
 date:   2020-11-21 12:00:00 -0500
 categories: food cooking
 summary: "I think I make pretty good hamburgers.
 My 'recipe' is something my dad taught me.
-It's simple but effective - there are definitely more-refined burgers out there, but this is the KISS method way to make a good burger.
+It's simple but effective – there are definitely more-refined burgers out there, but this is the KISS method way to make a good burger.
 Follow these instructions:"
 ---

 I think I make Pretty Good Hamburgers.
 My 'recipe' is something my dad taught me.
-It's simple but effective &emdash; there are definitely more-refined burgers out there, but this is the KISS method way to make a good burger.
+It's simple but effective – there are definitely more-refined burgers out there, but this is the [Keep It Simple](https://wiki.c2.com/?KeepItSimple) way to make a good burger.
 Follow these instructions:

 1. Obtain fresh 80/20 (80% lean, 20% fat) ground beef
     * 1 pound makes 4 patties, 2 pounds makes 7 patties.
 The math doesn't make sense, it just is.